 After a stroke, home is often the best place to be.
 That's because it's familiar and comfortable, Duggan says.

 Make changes to make your home safer and easier to get around.
 Set up a bedroom downstairs.
 Remove area rugs.
-Pave the way for him to get up, turn on a light, and get to the bathroom safely.
+Pave the way for them to get up, turn on a light, and get to the bathroom safely.
 Consider getting a wheelchair ramp, stair lift, or an adjustable recliner or bed.

-Encourage Him to Move
+Encourage Them to Move

 Movement builds strength and prevents stiffness.
 It also teaches the brain to learn new pathways.